The Ultimate Genital Herpes FAQ

-- A tingling sensation in the affected areas
+- A tingling sensation in the affected area

-You can expect your initial herpes outbreak to last two to four weeks before it finally clears up.
-The good news, at least, is that future outbreaks are usually shorter and less painful than the first.
+Expect your initial herpes outbreak to last two to four weeks.
+Future outbreaks are usually shorter and less painful.

 The herpes virus doesn’t always trigger outbreaks and symptoms, so testing is an important way to monitor your health.
-The CDC recommends testing if you are experiencing symptoms that could be related to herpes or if you recently had sex with a new partner who has genital herpes.
+The Centers for Disease Control and Prevention (CDC) recommends testing if you are experiencing symptoms that could be related to herpes or if you recently had sex with a new partner who has genital herpes.

 There are a few different ways to test for and diagnose herpes:

 - Testing a tissue sample or herpes sore sample

 - Conducting a polymerase chain reaction (PCR) test to look for the presence of herpes DNA

 - Detecting the presence of HSV antibodies through a blood test